 When installing the motherboard, make sure that you place it into the chassis in the correct orientation.
-The edge with external ports goes to the rear part of the chassis.
-Refer to the image below.
+The edge with external ports goes to the rear part of the chassis as indicated in the image below.

 2.1.2 Screw holes